Skip to main content

 Human History

-The Celtic Hunnenring hillfort, dating to approximately 400 BC, is one of the largest and best-preserved Celtic defensive structures in Europe, with walls up to 10 meters high enclosing 18.5 hectares.
+The Celtic Hunnenring hillfort near Otzenhausen, dating to the Iron Age, is one of the largest and best-preserved Celtic defensive structures in central Europe.
 The surrounding forest has been less intensively managed than lowland areas due to its remote location and poor soils, preserving older forest characteristics.
 Traditional charcoal burning and small-scale iron working occurred historically but at lower intensity than in surrounding regions.

 Park History

-Hunsrück-Hochwald was designated in 2015 after years of political process involving two federal states.
-The designation recognized the outstanding quality of the beech forests and the opportunity to develop wilderness in western Germany.
-As Germany's newest national park, it benefits from lessons learned at older parks, particularly regarding community engagement and the management of non-intervention areas.
+Hunsrück-Hochwald was designated in March 2015 after years of political negotiation involving two federal states.
+[1] The designation recognized the outstanding quality of the beech forests and the opportunity to develop wilderness in western Germany.
+The park follows German national park guidelines requiring at least 75% non-intervention area within 30 years of designation.

 Major Trails And Attractions

 The Celtic Hunnenring provides a unique combination of ancient history and forest immersion.
-The Saar-Hunsrück-Steig premium hiking trail passes through the park.
+The Saar-Hunsrück-Steig, one of Germany's premier premium hiking trails, passes through the park.
 Wildcat observation programs use camera traps and guided quiet walks.
 Rangers lead themed tours focusing on forest ecology, Celtic heritage, and wilderness development.
-The Erbeskopf (816m), Rhineland-Palatinate's highest peak adjacent to the park, provides panoramic views.
+The Erbeskopf (816 m), Rhineland-Palatinate's highest peak, lies adjacent to the park and provides panoramic views.
+[1]

 Visitor Facilities And Travel